madhi2006/PRODIGY_DS_01/README.md

 <img src="Prodigy_task_01.png" alt="Banner" style="width:100%; max-width:700px;">

 Hi there!
-I'm **MAdhiyazhagan**, and this repository showcases my submission for **Task 1** of the **Prodigy Infotech Data Science Internship**.
+I'm **Madhiyazhagan**, and this repository showcases my submission for **Task 1** of the **Prodigy Infotech Data Science Internship**.
 In this task, I explored a real-world dataset and used data analysis and visualization techniques to uncover some interesting patterns.

 ---